Thank you to the following who have been EITC Donors over the past few years!

 Pennsylvania businesses can begin applying for EITC credits through DCED’s electronic single application system.
 For more information go to:

 The following programs have been accepted by the Educational Improvement Tax Credit program as innovative educational programs.
-The Charter Arts Foundation is approved for the 2018 / 2019 school year.

 - Equipping the Facility to Create a Specialized Environment Integral to the Operation of the Lehigh Valley Charter High School for the Arts.